 According to May, the idea is not in response to the popular Tupac hologram at Coachella this year.

-"It's a little unfortunate they did that thing with Tupac as we've been trying to make Freddie appear on the stage for quite a while,
+"It's a little unfortunate they did that thing with Tupac as we've been trying to make Freddie appear on the stage for quite a while," he said.

 However, the new hologram won't employ the same technique of projecting a computer-generated image onto special fabric.
-"That [technique] is something we've looked at ourselves but I think probably for a show that runs eight shows a week it's not really quite practical,
+"That [technique] is something we've looked at ourselves but I think probably for a show that runs eight shows a week it's not really quite practical," he said.